 We’ve all heard the landlord horror stories of tenants who left a property in a state of disrepair.
-Regular inspections are a great way to avoid this worst-case scenario, but they also have a list of benefits making them a key part of every tenancy.
-With that being said, it’s not always easy to know how to go about inspections and why exactly they are so important.
+Regular inspections are a great way to avoid this worst-case scenario and they are a key part of every tenancy.
+That said, it’s not always easy to know how to go about inspections and why exactly they are so important.
+Here is everything you need to know about property inspections as a landlord in Ireland.

 What Is A Property Inspection?